Billmate/woocommerce/README.md

     npm run cypress:open

 ## Local environment
-To setup a local Wordpress with Woocommerce and Billmate Payment Gateway locally, the following steps are needed.
+To setup a local Wordpress with Woocommerce and Qvickly Payment Gateway locally, the following steps are needed.

 Start a Docker instance: